 How Much Is Bicycle Insurance and How Do You Get It?

 There are many factors that will affect your bike insurance costs.
 As a general rule, you can expect to pay $250 to $300 per year.

 There are a few different ways to get the coverage you need for yourself, your bicycle and the cyclists in your family:

 - Ask a local independent agent to find out if bicycle insurance is available in your state.

-Since each bike is different in terms of value, style and use, it is a good idea to work with an agent directly to determine your individual requirements and coverage.
+Since each bike is different in terms of value, style and use, it's a good idea to work with an independent insurance agent directly to determine your individual requirements and coverage.

 ©2020, Consumer Agent Portal, LLC.
 All rights reserved.